nuttycream/deeznuts/content/about.md

 And I gotta say, I was actually horrendous at anything that's not 'general programming', as in I was extremely bad at Math.
 How bad you ask?
-Part of the STEM entrance program they have at the school, we all go through a 'skill-checks', one of those skill check questions was:
+Part of the STEM entrance program they have at the school, is a system where we all go through what are essentially 'skill-checks'.
+And one of those skill check questions was:

 $\sqrt{144}=$